pymc-devs/pytensor/doc/extending/graph_rewriting.rst

 .. testcode::

-   from aesara.graph.rewriting.db import RewriteDatabaseQuery from aesara.compile import optdb
+   from pytensor.graph.rewriting.db import RewriteDatabaseQuery from pytensor.compile import optdb

    # This is how the rewrites for the fast_run mode are defined
    fast_run = optdb.query(RewriteDatabaseQuery(include=['fast_run']))